tigerfarm/arduino/Altair101/Processor/README.md

 + Addr: 00000000   0 Data: 11000011:303 > JMP Instruction, jump to address :0000000000000110:DEC,6:
 + Addr: 00000110   6 Data: 01110110:166 > HLT Instruction, Halt the processor.
 ````
+Note, at this time, I was not process machine cycles which I did later in the development cycle.

 --------------------------------------------------------------------------------
 ## Test Running Altair 8800 Machine Code Programs on a Test Board